 Fundamentals of Purchasing Power Parities

 The course introduces the concepts, data requirements, methodology, uses, and applications of Purchasing Power Parities (PPPs).
-It also overviews the International Comparison Program (ICP), a global statistical initiative that estimates and publishes the PPPs of the world’s economies.
+It also introduces the International Comparison Program (ICP), a global statistical initiative that estimates and publishes PPPs for the world’s economies.

-Since the demand for comparable GDP and component expenditures is high, PPPs play a key role in the analyses carried out by policymakers, multilateral institutions, academia, and the private sector.
+The demand for spatially-comparable PPP-based GDP and component expenditures is high, and PPPs are frequently applied in policy making and analyses carried out by national governments, multilateral institutions, academia, and the private sector.

 This course is self-paced and free.
-However, registration to create an account at the Open Learning Campus (OLC) is required.
-If you do not have an account at OLC, please create an account and to register for the course.
+However, registration to create a user account at the World Bank Group’s Open Learning Campus (OLC) is required.
+Please see this document (PDF) for instructions on how to create an account and to register for the course.